Vasudevatirupathinaidu/Vasudevatirupathinaidu/README.md

 Welcome to my page!

 I'm a Software Engineer.
-I spend most of my time in web development (front-end and back-end) and python programming.
+I spend most of my time in web development (front-end and back-end).

 :mailbox: Reach me out!